AmolWangate/BDDCucumberFramework/README.md

-BDD cucumber framework created from scratch using all the latest tech stack available out there.
-It has following implementation:
+This cutting-edge BDD (Behavior-Driven Development) Cucumber framework is built from the ground up using the latest technologies to ensure scalability, maintainability, and ease of use.
+It comes equipped with the following implementations:

-1. Selenium
+1) Selenium – Web automation for seamless browser interaction.
-2. Cucumber
+2) Cucumber – For BDD, allowing clear and concise feature documentation.
-3. TestNG
+3) TestNG – To manage test execution and reporting.
-4. Page object model
+4) Page Object Model (POM) – Organized code structure for reusable page components.
-5. Parallel execution
+5) Parallel Execution – Faster test runs with multi-threaded capabilities.
-6. Extent reports
+6) Extent Reports – Rich and interactive reporting with detailed test outcomes.
-7. Publish cucumber reports to cloud
+7) Cloud-based Cucumber Report Publishing – Share test reports in the cloud.
-8. Cucumber reports (html, json)
+8) Cucumber Reports (HTML, JSON) – Comprehensive output formats for better analysis.
-9. TestNG runner
+9) TestNG Runner – For running tests seamlessly with TestNG.
-10. Failure TestNG runner
+10) Failure TestNG Runner – Retry failed tests automatically.
-11. Custom Exceptions
+11) Custom Exceptions – Robust error handling tailored for the framework.
-12. Dependency injection using pico-container
+12) Dependency Injection with Pico-container – Improved test modularity and object management.
-13. AssertJ for assertions
+13) AssertJ for Assertions – Fluent and readable assertions for test validation.
-14. Log4j2
+14) Log4j2 – Advanced logging mechanism for better traceability.
-15. TestNG xml execution
+15) TestNG XML Execution – Structured configuration for test suite execution.
-16. Command line execution
+16) Command Line Execution – Flexible test execution via command line.
-17. Browserstack implementation
+17) BrowserStack Integration – Cross-browser testing in the cloud with BrowserStack.
-18. Ready for CI/CD integration
+18) CI/CD Ready – Designed for continuous integration and delivery pipelines.